-1. Scope\
+1. Scope

-1.1 This test method covers the determination of the California Bearing Ratio (CBR) of laboratory compacted specimens.
+1.1 This test method covers the determination of the California Bearing Ratio (CBR) of pavement subgrade, subbase, and base course materials from laboratory compacted specimens.
 The test method is primarily intended for, but not limited to, evaluating the strength of materials having maximum particle size less than $\frac{3}{4}$ in.
 (19 mm).

-1.2 When materials having a maximum particle size greater than $\frac{3}{4}$ in.
-(19 mm) are to be tested, this test method provides for modifying the gradation of the material so that the material used for testing all passes the $\frac{3}{4}$ -in.
+1.2 When materials having a maximum particle size greater than 3/4 in.
+(19 mm) are to be tested, this test method provides for modifying the gradation of the material so that the material used for testing all passes the 3/4-in.
 (19-mm) sieve while the total gravel fraction (material passing the 3-in.
 (75-mm) sieve and retained on the No. 4 (4.75-mm) sieve) remains the same.
 While traditionally this method of specimen preparation has been used to avoid the error inherent in testing materials containing large particles in the CBR test apparatus, the modified material may have significantly different strength properties than the original material.
 However, a large experience database has been developed using this test method for materials for which the gradation has been modified, and satisfactory design methods are in use based on the results of tests using this procedure.